ComputingVictor/Mktmix-Practice/README.md

 - `docs`: Contains the file with the statements of the practice.

-- `html`: Notebook exported as html.
+- `html`: Contains the dataset notebook exported as html.

-- `notebooks`: Notebook of the practice.
+- `notebooks`:  Contains the notebook of the practice.

 ## Built with